Bhool Bhulaiyaa 2: Plot

-Across a mansion in Bhawanigarh, Rajasthan, in 2004, powerful sorcerers and priests perform sacred rituals, and supernatural things start happening across the palace by a malevolent spirit named Manjulika, who is hell-bent on attacking the family's daughter-in-law, Anjulika.
-The sorcerer intervenes and forces the spirit inside a chamber, and a powerful trishul and sacred amulets are placed on the door to seal away the spirit inside the room.
-After this, the family deserts the mansion for safety.
+Within a mansion in Bhawanigarh, Rajasthan, in 2004, powerful sorcerers and priests perform sacred rituals, and supernatural events begin occurring throughout the palace due to a malevolent spirit named Manjulika, who is determined to attack the family's daughter-in-law, Anjulika.
+A sorcerer intervenes and forces the spirit into a chamber, sealing it inside with a powerful trishul and sacred amulets placed on the door.
+Afterwards, the family abandons the mansion for safety.

-18 years later, in Himachal Pradesh, Ruhaan Randhawa meets Reet Thakur, who is on a trip to Bhawanigarh via Chandigarh to marry her fiancé Sagar reluctantly.
-They board a bus to Chandigarh but cut short their journey to attend a music carnival and later discover that the bus on which they were supposed to travel met with an accident, killing everyone on board.
-Subsequently, the Thakurs, who are owners of the mansion that was deserted 18 years ago, assumed her to be dead.
-Reet tries contacting her family, but over the phone she overhears a conversation between her younger sister Trisha and Sagar, realizing an affair is brewing between them.
-Seeking to earn them the gift of marriage so she could avoid falling into it, Reet plays along with her family's presumption about her demise and travels to Bhawanigarh with a hesitant Ruhaan.
+Eighteen years later, in Himachal Pradesh, travel vlogger and influencer Ruhaan Randhawa meets medical college student Reet Thakur, who is travelling to Bhawanigarh via Chandigarh to reluctantly marry her fiancé, Sagar.
+They board a bus to Chandigarh but cut short their journey to attend a music carnival Reet agrees to be in at Ruhaan's suggestion, later discovering that the bus on which they were supposed to travel had met with an accident, killing everyone on board.
+Subsequently, the Thakurs, owners of the abandoned mansion, presume Reet, the elder daughter of the family, to be dead.
+Reet attempts to contact her family, but overhears a conversation between her younger sister Trisha and Sagar over the phone, realizing that they are having an affair.
+Hoping to spare them from a loveless marriage and avoid marrying Sagar herself, Reet goes along with her family's assumption of her death and travels to Bhawanigarh with a hesitant Ruhaan.

-Reet drags Ruhaan in though he feels that the mansion is spooky.
-Together they hide in the deserted ancestral mansion, but Chote Pandit, a priest, spots the doors of the mansion opened and informs the Thakurs, who along with the villagers enter the mansion and spot Ruhaan, who covers up the situation by lying that Reet's spirit led him there and her final wish is to see her family living in the ancestral mansion, and that too with Trisha being married.
-Under Ruhaan's influence, the Thakurs fix Trisha's wedding with Sagar.
-Due to his presumed ability to communicate with spirits, Ruhaan becomes popular as Rooh Baba, and he and Reet become friends.
-When Ruhaan is led to the room where the spirit was trapped, Anjulika, Reet's sister-in-law, warns him to stay away from the room and reveals that the spirit is actually Anjulika's twin sister, Manjulika.
+Reet drags Ruhaan into the mansion, despite his belief that it is haunted.
+Together, they hide in the abandoned ancestral mansion, but Chote Pandit, a priest, notices that the mansion doors have been opened and informs the Thakurs.
+Accompanied by the villagers, they enter the mansion.
+Reet hides, and they find an exposed Ruhaan, who covers up the situation while by falsely claiming that Reet's spirit led him there and that her final wish is to see her family living in the ancestral mansion, with Trisha getting married.
+Influenced by Ruhaan, the Thakurs arrange Trisha's wedding to Sagar.
+Due to his supposed ability to communicate with spirits, Ruhaan becomes popular as Rooh Baba, and he and in-hiding Reet become friends.
+When Ruhaan is led to the room where the spirit was trapped, Anjulika, Reet's sister-in-law, warns him to stay away from it and reveals that the spirit is actually her twin sister, Manjulika.